Serve the River: Service Outings

-If this looks like a good fit for your group, please email Outreach and Volunteer Coordinator sue rich, srich[at]fmr.org, with a brief description of your group, schedule considerations and complete contact information.
+If this looks like a good fit for your group, please email Volunteer Coordinator Amy Kilgore, firstname.lastname@example.org, with a brief description of your group, schedule considerations and complete contact information.

 Just looking for an Earth Day activity?

-FMR typically offers two Earth Day opportunities, including an urban cleanup and a habitat restoration activity that takes place more off the beaten path.
-They are posted on our events calendar and announced in the Mississippi Messages e-newsletter in February and March.
+FMR typically offers at least one Earth Day cleanup posted on our events calendar and announced in the Mississippi Messages e-newsletter in February and March.